Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 The Blue Light Problem: Why It's Keeping Gen Z Awake

 In a world where everything happens online, it's no surprise that Gen Z is glued to their phones, even late into the night.
-A 2021 study found that 72% of teenagers reported using their phones right before bed, a habit that significantly interferes with sleep.
-Blue light emitted from screens—whether from phones, tablets, or computers—disrupts the body's production of melatonin, the hormone that signals it's time to sleep.
+A 2021 study found that 72% of teenagers reported using their phones right before bed — a habit that significantly interferes with sleep.
+Blue light emitted from screens disrupts the body's production of melatonin, the hormone that signals it's time to sleep.
 This delay in melatonin release can push back bedtime, leading to shorter and lower-quality sleep.

 Digital Curfew Strategy: Practical Tips for Better Sleep

-To improve sleep quality, it's essential to set a "digital curfew."
-Limiting screen time in the hour before sleep—especially avoiding social media—can help your body transition into sleep mode naturally.
-Consider using blue light filters on your devices or switching to "night mode" after sunset to reduce the disruption.
+Setting a "digital curfew" — limiting screens in the hour before sleep — helps your body transition into sleep mode naturally.
+Consider using blue light filters or switching to night mode after sunset to reduce disruption.

 Practical tools and strategies to implement:

-- Enable Night Mode: Most phones and computers have built-in blue light reduction.
-On iOS, it's called "Night Shift," and on Android, it's "Night Light."
+- Enable Night Mode: On iOS it's "Night Shift," on Android it's "Night Light."
 Set these to activate automatically one hour before bedtime.

-- Use Blue Light Glasses: Investing in a pair of blue light blocking glasses (typically $20-50) can significantly reduce eye strain and melatonin disruption when evening screen use is unavoidable.
+- Use Blue Light Glasses: Investing in blue-light-blocking glasses ($20-50) can reduce melatonin disruption when evening screen use is unavoidable.

-- App Blockers: Tools like Freedom, Cold Turkey, or even built-in screen time limits can prevent access to social media apps during your designated sleep hours.
+- App Blockers: Tools like Freedom or Cold Turkey — or built-in screen time limits — can prevent social media access during designated sleep hours.

 - Physical Barriers: Keep your phone in another room during sleep hours.
-This removes temptation and forces you to be intentional about checking it.
+This removes temptation entirely.

-- Gradual Reduction: If you currently spend hours on screens before bed, don't quit cold turkey.
-Reduce screen time by 15 minutes each week until you reach your one-hour target.
+- Gradual Reduction: Reduce screen time by 15 minutes each week until you reach your one-hour target.

-Research from Harvard Medical School shows that exposure to blue light suppresses melatonin production by up to 55%, making these interventions crucial for restoring healthy sleep patterns.
+Research from Harvard Medical School shows that blue light exposure suppresses melatonin production by up to 55%, making these interventions critical for restoring healthy sleep patterns.

 2. Academic Pressure and Work Stress: The Root Cause of Gen Z Sleep Deprivation